List of ambassadors of Poland to Denmark

 The Republic of Poland Ambassador to Denmark is the Poland's foremost diplomatic representative in Denmark, and head of the Poland's diplomatic mission in Denmark.
-He is the highest Poland's diplomatic representative to the Queen and the Government of the Kingdom of Denmark.
+He is Poland's highest diplomatic representative to the Queen and the Government of the Kingdom of Denmark.

 As with all Poland Ambassadors, the ambassador to Denmark is nominated by the President of Poland and confirmed by the Parliamentary Commission of the Foreign Affairs.
 The ambassador serves at the pleasure of the President, and enjoys full diplomatic immunity.

 Poland Embassy in Denmark is located in Copenhagen.